The mock landing page approach: how to create the perfect PLG product roadmap

 To go back to our example of the backlog use case we developed: during user research, we consistently heard how frustrated people feel digging through endless backlogs to find high priority tasks.
 Instead of just reiterating this pain point, on the mock landing page, our page depicted an ideal end state: what would life look like if that wasn't a constant struggle people grappled with?
 Since this ideal end state resonated with the product team, and was a feasible use case for us to build solutions around, features around prioritizing the backlog landed on our product roadmap.

-Now, as our team works on building features for 2.0's launch later this year, the empathy created from the emotional responses to the mock landing pages has carried all the way through the product development process.
-The landing pages and the conversations they sparked give the product team an underlying understanding of why this feature matters.
-That way, they can make customer-centric decisions, rather than just building off a faint idea of the use case.
+As our team worked on building features for 2.0's launch in October, the empathy created from the emotional responses to the mock landing pages carried all the way through the product development process.
+The landing pages and the conversations they sparked gave the product team an underlying understanding of why this feature matters.
+That way, they could make customer-centric decisions, rather than just building off a faint idea of the use case — and now, Height has autonomous backlog triage, eliminating the need for hours of frustrating manual work to keep the backlog tidy.

 Particularly, the mock landing pages allow PLG startups to create more effective product roadmaps